FlexDealer/exempli-gratia/README.md

 exempli-gratia
 ==============

-Simple jQuery plugin that mimics text being entered into the placeholder of an input box
+Simple jQuery plugin that mimics text being entered into the placeholder of an input box to give users examples of what can be entered